 - Temporary road closures and flagging operations on local roadways may also be necessary for the safety of our workers and traveling motorists.
 All road closures will be announced in advance with variable message boards on the roadways and on the traffic alerts section this project website.

 Restricted Access at Libertyville Road and Bainbridge Blvd Intersection

-- Beginning March 20, access to Bainbridge Boulevard from Libertyville Road will be restricted.
-Additionally, there will be no turns from Bainbridge Boulevard onto Libertyville Road.
-Motorists traveling on Bainbridge Boulevard will be able to continue straight through the Libertyville Road intersection.
+- Access to Bainbridge Boulevard from Libertyville Road is currently restricted.
+Additionally, there are no turns from Bainbridge Boulevard onto Libertyville Road allowed.
+Motorists traveling on Bainbridge Boulevard are able to continue straight through the Libertyville Road intersection.